concordia-grad-computing-seminars/data-engineering/README.md

-# data-engineering
+# Introduction to data engineering
-This covers the gata engineering semester of the seminar
+This covers the data engineering semester of the seminar